gregorwolf/SAP-NPM-API-collection/apis/xsjs/README.md

 @sap/xsjs
 ===========

+> **Important:** NOTE OF OBSOLESCENCE – This library is deprecated.
+XSJS runs on node.js runtime versions up to node.js 14, which has reached EoL in April 2023.
+The successor for XSJS with node.js 16 or later is @sap/async-xsjs.

 Compatibility layer for SAP HANA extended application services, classic model (SAP HANA XS Classic) applications to run on Node.js in SAP HANA extended application services, advanced model.

 <!-- toc -->